Amoralpa11/SBI-project/README.md

 2. Assembly specifications

- *python3 macrocomplex_builder.py -i interactions_3kuy -opt 0 -intensive 0*
+ *python3 macrocomplex_builder.py -i interactions_3kuy -opt -intensive*
- This command is the same as before but this time specifying if you want an intensive search and the final model to be optimized or not.
+ This command is the same as before but this time specifying you want an intensive search and the final models to be optimized.
- * -opt 0: specification for the final model not to be optimized.
+ * -opt: specification for the final model to be optimized.
- * -intensive 0: specification for the program to return the first program it finds.
+ * -intensive: specification for the program to return all the possible structures found.

- *python3 macrocomplex_builder.py -i interactions_3kuy -k 100*
+ *python3 macrocomplex_builder.py -i interactions_1TUB -k 100*
  This command in turn specifies the number of subunits the macro-complex has to have.
 This feature is set for proteins such as tubuline that would otherwise be endless.
  * -k 100: indicates the macro-complex has to have a maximum of 100 subunits.